apache/superset/UPDATING.md

 ### Deprecations

-- [19078](https://github.com/apache/superset/pull/19078): Creation of old shorturl links has been deprecated in favor of a new permalink feature that solves the long url problem (old shorturls will still work, though!).
-By default, new permalinks use UUID4 as the key.
-However, to use serial ids similar to the old shorturls, add the following to your `superset_config.py`: `PERMALINK_KEY_TYPE = "id"`.
 - [18960](https://github.com/apache/superset/pull/18960): Persisting URL params in chart metadata is no longer supported.
 To set a default value for URL params in Jinja code, use the optional second argument: `url_param("my-param", "my-default-value")`.

 ### Other